 Gracias Thanks by Pat Mora, illustrated by John Parra

-A little boy give thanks for the sun, the creatures he encounters, the ocean, family and friends.
+A little boy gives thanks for the sun, the creatures he encounters, the ocean, family and friends.
 It’s the little things that are blessings to be thankful for.
-Extend this book by talking about what you aren your kids are thankful for and spread the gratitude. [bilingual Spanish picture book, ages 4 and up]
+Extend this book by talking about what you and your kids are thankful for and spread the gratitude. [bilingual Spanish picture book, ages 4 and up]

 The Thankful Book by Todd Parr

 Todd inspires us all to think of the thinks we are thankful for.

 I am thankful for the library because it is filled with endless adventures.

 I am thankful for my pets because they keep me warm.

 I am thankful for my feet because they help me run and play.